 to create a hardware I/O device for sound for the Atari ST: David Malham's SoundStreamer.
 He also created the multi-socket Cartridge Port device for use with MIDIGRID.

-OCTOBER 1986 thru MAY 1987 - establishing the core system:
+OCTOBER 1986 to MAY 1987 establishing the core system:

 - the presence of CMUSIC on the System confirmed

-- the initial set of 'Groucho' signal processing routines written (A Bentley).
+- the initial set of 'Groucho' signal processing routines written (A. Bentley).